-Use LinkedIn to make yourself findable to executive recruiters and craft your LinkedIn presence to tell the rich story of your expertise.
-Then stay active on LinkedIn so you maintain mindshare with them - and with others in your network who can refer you.
+Use LinkedIn to make yourself findable to executive recruiters.
+Craft your LinkedIn presence to tell the rich story of your expertise, build a large network, and stay active on LinkedIn so you maintain mindshare.
 Here are some tips for job seekers: